strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 categories:
   - How-To
 ---
+This site now supports blogs authored in markdown format!
 This is a sample blog post that explains and demonstrates formatting and best practices for blog authors.

-This site now supports blogs authored in markdown format.
+To see how various parts of this post were created, [view the markdown source](https://github.com/strongloop/strongloop.com/blob/master/_posts/2001-05-04-information-for-blog-authors.md) for this post.

 <!--more-->